This is the Trace Id: cfc0328b4ed763aa16240cf5975974bf

 Semantic search

-Instead of relying on exact keyword matches, vector databases retrieve results based on meaning and context.
+Instead of relying solely on exact keyword matches, vector search retrieves results based on meaning and context.
 This is critical for customer support portals, enterprise knowledge bases, and e-commerce platforms, where users often phrase queries differently from the stored content.

 Recommendation systems